 …or occasionally you need to ask the bartender to plate you out some morsels with the good old fashioned point and smile technique refined through the travelling ages.

 The flavours are not for the faint of heart: think strong olives, anchovies, peppers and paprika, fierce mustard, and of course concertina folds of thin, creased, translucent and tasty jamon.

 And to feel cultured while you seduce your senses with all this salt and spice, look out for La Gilda (pronounced Heelda.)

 This salty, spicy treat for the tongue earned its name from Rita Hayworth’s iconic Gilda, back in the day when Franco’s military dictatorship ruled and locals had to sneak across to France to watch such saucy sirens.

 There’s so much more I could say about the food in San Sebastian but I’d better call it a day for now.
-The clock is ticking (quite literally, I’m sat in a room with a very noisy clock) and soon I must pack my bags for Dublin.

 However, let me leave you with a “further reading” section of tastebud tickledom.